hackergrrl/place-geo-marker/README.md

 # How it Works

-A woeful hack! `place-geo-marker` starts a local HTTP server on `localhost:9691` and then launches your `$BROWSER` to that URL, serving some HTML and Javascript that shows a Google Map with a draggable marker the default location.
+A wonderful hack! `place-geo-marker` starts a local HTTP server on `localhost:9691` and then launches your `$BROWSER` to that URL, serving some HTML and Javascript that shows a Google Map with a draggable marker the default location.

 Every time the user ends a drag operation, it sends that location along a Websocket that is connected to the localhost server.